 We request submission of proposals to support pilot studies that are highly focused and innovative, with a clear plan that will lead to new federal, pharmaceutical or private foundation supported investigations.

-REMINDER: Letters of Intent (LOI) for the 2021 funding opportunity are due on March 25, 2021.
-CLICK HERE to DOWNLOAD the LOI guidelines form.
-If you have been invited to submit a proposal, full proposals are due by June 22, 2021.
+REMINDER: Letters of Intent (LOI) for the 2021 funding opportunity were due on March 25, 2021.
+Full proposals were due on June 22, 2021.
 For 2021 Research Funding announcement details and all Required Submission Paperwork, PLEASE CLICK HERE.

 Targeted Research Opportunity: Advancing Knowledge of Treatment and Disease Management in Seronegative MG Patients